The world-medium cannot be an empty space

 9

-In this sense, the tetrahedron of the fourth dimension has five vertices connected by ten sides.
+In this sense, the hyper-tetrahedron of the fourth dimension has 5 vertices connected by 10 lines.

 This representation corresponds to the 2D representation of a tetrahedron